Rotoscoping: Uses by other studios

 During the mid-1990s, Bob Sabiston, an animator and computer scientist veteran of the Massachusetts Institute of Technology (MIT) Media Lab, developed a computer-assisted "interpolated rotoscoping" process, which he used to make his award-winning short film "Snack and Drink".
 Director Richard Linklater subsequently employed Sabiston and his proprietary rotoscope software in the full-length feature films Waking Life (2001) and A Scanner Darkly (2006).
 Linklater licensed the same proprietary rotoscoping process for the look of both films.
 Linklater was the first director to use digital rotoscoping to create an entire feature film.
 Additionally, a 2005–08 advertising campaign by Charles Schwab used Sabiston's rotoscoping work for a series of television commercials, with the tagline "Talk to Chuck".
-The Simpsons used rotoscope as a couch gag in the episode Barthood, with Lisa describing it as "a noble experiment that failed".
+The Simpsons used rotoscope as a couch gag in the episode Barthood (an episode which parodied Linklater's film Boyhood), with Lisa describing it as "a noble experiment that failed".

 In 2013, the anime The Flowers of Evil used rotoscoping to produce a look that differed greatly from its manga source material.
 Viewers criticized the show's shortcuts in facial animation, its reuse of backgrounds, and the liberties it took with realism.
 Despite this, critics lauded the film, and the website Anime News Network awarded it a perfect score for initial reactions.

 In early 2015, the anime film The Case of Hana & Alice (animated prequel to the 2004 live-action film, Hana and Alice) was entirely animated with Rotoshop.
 It was far better received than The Flowers of Evil, with critics praising its rotoscoping.
 In 2015, Kowabon, a short-form horror anime series using rotoscoping, aired on Japanese TV.

 The Spine of Night (2021), a feature-length fantasy film directed by Philip Gelatt and Morgan Galen King was rotoscope animated.
 King's Gorgonaut Studios had previously rotoscope animated a series of short fantasy films.

 In 2023, Lunark, a retro-style cinematic platformer developed by Johan Vinet of Canari Games, was released.
 The title draws inspiration from classic games such as Prince of Persia, Another World, and Flashback, and makes extensive use of rotoscoping techniques for its cinematics.
 In 2025, Lester, a rotoscoping editor designed to automatically propagate artwork from a reference frame to subsequent frames in a video, was released.